Home2025-02-14T08:08:15+01:00

 Arve Tellefsen, Soloist

-I simply love this violin and would not exchange it for anything.
-It has a very appealing sound: light, singing, lots of overtones, modular – it has both warmth and edge, and is even over the whole register.
-In addition, it’s incredibly easy to play, always in a good mood, and is not changing with the weather.
+I simply love this violin and would not trade it for anything.
+It has a very appealing sound: light, singing, harmonic, modular – it has both heat and edge, and is evenly good in all registers.
+In addition, it is incredibly easy to play – always in a good mood, and is not weather-sick.

 Mari Lerseth, Freelance violinist